 NTC is four years old and still in institutional infancy.
 However, the initial birth-pangs and teething problems have abated, and we can now chart a clear direction that bolsters technology, strengthens technologists, and benefits Pakistan.
 It is fortunate that over the last 5 years there is a sudden pivot towards technology as a trade, and technologists as professionals.
 The sharper focus has brought to surface many festering issues and generated a rational discussion at multiple levels that shall be the harbinger of much needed reforms and course-correction.

-Engineers and technologists have different skills-sets that are not replaceable, but as far as employment and upward mobility are concerned, they must have “equivalent” opportunities.
-A clearly defined career path needs to be developed for technologists, with the same entry-point scale, and similar promotions in a parallel service structure.
+Engineers and engineering technologists have different skills-sets that are not replaceable, but as far as employment and upward mobility are concerned, they must have “equivalent” opportunities.
+A clearly defined career path needs to be developed for engineering technologists, with the same entry-point scale, and similar promotions in a parallel service structure.
 To actualize this HEC and NTC are working closely with the government for a sustainable policy framework.

 Universities are “factories” where skilled manpower is produced under the vigilant regulatory framework set by HEC and NTC.
 Touchstone of our success is measured by the quality of the graduates.
-NTC is focusing on developing curriculum that is in close conformity with standards set by the Sydney Accord, an international regulatory framework for technologists.
-Becoming a signatory member of the Sydney Accord will take time, but we can benefit from good practices of member countries in designing our programs so that the technologists we produce are of international standards.
+NTC is focusing on developing curriculum that is in close conformity with standards set by the Sydney Accord, an international regulatory framework for engineering technologists.
+Becoming a signatory member of the Sydney Accord will take time, but we can benefit from good practices of member countries in designing our programs so that the engineering technologists we produce are of international standards.

-And finally, to the technologists, let me say this: NTC was created by HEC for the express purpose of strengthening the technology sector, and look after the welfare of technologists.
+And finally, to the engineering technologists, let me say this: NTC was created by HEC for the express purpose of strengthening the engineering technology sector, and look after the welfare of engineering technologists.
 Together we shall work our way through the historic debris and, by the grace of God, clear the path that puts you -- and socio-economic development of Pakistan -- on a desirable and sustainable upward trajectory.
 For this I need your support.

 Kind regards and God bless you all.